revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-Hive is used to helps in finding the position of a substring in a string.
-It will returns only the first occurrence of the given input as well as it will return the null value , if either of the arguments are null and it will return 0 if the substring could not be found in the string.
+Hive is used to helps in finding the position of a substring in a string.It will returns only the first occurrence of the given input as well as it will return the null value , if either of the arguments are null and it will return 0 if the substring could not be found in the string.

 </details>
 </blockquote>

 ---

-49. We have 10 tables, and there are certain join conditions you have to put and then the result needs to be updated in another table.
-How you will do it.
+49.We have 10 tables, and there are certain join conditions you have to put and then the result needs to be updated in another table.How you will do it.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)